Activity Options on Safari

 Taking to foot opens up a whole new world.
 It is a chance to discover little things that are rarely experienced from the vehicle.
 Special attention is given to looking at spoor (tracks) and other signs such as dung or leopard scratches on a tree.
 This is also a time to learn about plants and how locals make use of them.

 Many active travelers are simply excited to get some exercise and break up the game drive routine.
 Please keep in mind, bush walks in safari areas are not high pulse exercise walks.
-The presence of large, potentially dangerous animals requires that the guide leads you with bush craft, paying attention to the wind and where you are traveling.
+The presence of large, potentially dangerous wild animals requires that the guide leads you with bush craft, paying attention to the wind and where you are traveling.
 By moving with such purpose, it is actually a very safe activity.
 If you do encounter big wildlife it is amazing; seeing any large megafauna on foot feels quite different then seeing them from a vehicle.